MicrosoftDocs/power-automate-docs/articles/manage-flows-with-code.md

 #### [Web API](#tab/webapi)

 You can use any programming language or technology that supports sending HTTP requests, including .NET.
-You can use familiar tools like [Postman](https://www.postman.com/) to send requests.

 More information: [Use the Microsoft Dataverse Web API](/power-apps/developer/data-platform/webapi/overview)